IconoclastXYZ/Voron/articles/Umbilical_conversion.md

 - Move y-endstop to A-motor mount
 - Make end mounts for the umbilicus

-## CanBUS options
+## CanBUS hardware
-- HUVUD
+- Need a controller board to drive from the Raspi - WaveShare CanBus adaptor
+- Now people recommend the BTT U2C board instead, explained [here](https://wiki.kb-3d.com/home/canbus_guide)

-- BTT EBB - 36 & 42 versions
+- And a board on the toolhead - BTT EBB - 36 & 42 versions
+- Ended up using the BTT EBB36 1.2 with a [canbus mount](https://github.com/KayosMaker/CANboard_Mounts)
+- With a great introduction on how to flash the firmware and wire it up [here](https://wiki.kb-3d.com/en/home/btt/voron/BTT_EBB36)
 - Final wiring for the EBB36 board
 <img src="/images/EBB36 Voron wiring 2022-12-29 15_43_52.png" width="600">

-- Ended up using the BTT EBB36 1.2 with a [canbus mount](https://github.com/KayosMaker/CANboard_Mounts)

 ## Moving x-endstop
 - Built-in mount point on the new Stealthburner design